dwHou/dwHou.github.io/posts/2021-阅读/LearnCpp.md

 Artificial intelligence and neural networks
 ```

-有一位德国人说：AI is a ressource eater before the lord, as we germans say.
+有一位德国人说：AI is a resource eater before the lord, as we germans say.

 https://ai.stackexchange.com/questions/6185/why-does-c-seem-less-widely-used-than-python-in-ai